• Skip to primary navigation

 Disclosure- Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.

 We stayed in the Jungle Lodge, the closest lodging to the park entrance.
 It was perfect!
-We booked last minute and got a private room with a bathroom and two queen beds for $109 a night.
+We booked last minute and got a private room with a bathroom and two queen beds for a great deal.
 I noticed it helps to be flexible when booking a room in Tikal.
-The prices vary from day
+The prices vary from day to day.

 The Jungle Lodge rooms were beautifully updated and maintained.
 We felt like we were staying in a four-star hotel in the jungle.